pvcraven/networking-down-under-book/source/chapter_09/chapter_09.rst

 data will automatically get sent after each print even if the buffer isn't full.

-Just like in Python, we need to close the socket when done .
+Just like in Python, we need to close the socket when done (line 20).

 .. _send_data_java:
 .. literalinclude:: ../code_examples/SendData.java